elastic/elasticsearch-rs/README.md

 ### Create a client

-Build a transport to make API requests to Elasticsearch using the `TransportBuilder`, which allows setting of proxies and authentication schemes
+Build a transport to make API requests to Elasticsearch using the `TransportBuilder`, which allows setting of proxies, authentication schemes, certificate validation, and other transport related settings.

 To create a client to make API calls to Elasticsearch running on `http://localhost:9200`

 ```rust,no_run
 use elasticsearch::{Error, Elasticsearch};